Documentation

 Architecture #

 The Dimension / QuotientDimension / DimensionType taxonomies live in Features/Dimension.lean.
-The MeasureFn structure and MeasureFn.applyNumeral semantics live in Theories/Semantics/Measurement/Basic.lean.
+The MeasureFn structure and MeasureFn.applyNumeral semantics live in Semantics/Measurement/Basic.lean.
 This file provides English lexical entries — pure data typed by those substrate types, following the Theories → Fragments dependency discipline.

 A measure term entry: an English noun that names a specific measure function.